MetroManSR/MetroWeb/en/balkeon/grammar/determiners.md

 ## Possessives

-Possessives lost their determinant position and became fully established by the Genitive Case.
+Possessives lost their determiner position and became fully established by the Genitive Case.

 ## Quantifiers

-Using the determinant suffix with these particles is optional but recommended to clarify and distinguish different sentence components.
+Using the determiner suffix with these particles is optional but recommended to clarify and distinguish different sentence components.

 ### Examples